levsh/arrlio/docs/docs/user_guide/advanced/generators.md

 ```

 !!! note
-    For RabbitMQ backend this feature works only with `ResutsQueueMode.COMMON` mode.
+    For RabbitMQ broker/bakcends this feature works only with `REPLY_TO_MODE.COMMON_QUEUE` mode.